-Table \ref{tab:common} summarises how these two versions of a parameter apply across each inferential paradigm.
-In Table \ref{tab:common}, the fixed version of the parameter is the target of interest from which the sample of data is assumed to have been generated.
-It has the same standard interpretation in frequentist and fiducial inferences and it refers to the realized parameter value, $\theta_0$, from the prior under the Bayesian framework.
+Altogether, these two versions of a parameter apply across each inferential paradigm.
+The fixed version of the parameter is the target of interest from which the sample of data is assumed to have been generated.
+It has the same standard interpretation in frequentist and fiducial inference and it refers to the realized parameter value, $\theta_0$, from the prior under the Bayesian framework.
 The random version is used to describe the uncertainty in our inference about the fixed version.
-In Bayesian inference this has a natural interpretation, but we argue that can also adopt the same interpretation for the corresponding CD-r.v. (or bootstrap estimator in special cases) and fiducial sample in the frequentist and fiducial frameworks.
+In Bayesian inference this has a natural interpretation, but we argue that we can also adopt the same interpretation for the corresponding CD-r.v. (or bootstrap estimator in special cases) and fiducial sample in the frequentist and fiducial frameworks.

 Whereas much previous research has highlighted differences among Bayesian, frequentist and fiducial inference, this unifying perspective can deepen our understanding of the foundational principles of statistical inference and provides a philosophical framework whereby potentially any inferential method can benefit from each of the three dominant paradigms.
 For instance, recognizing and establishing the random version of parameters in frequentist and fiducial inference suggests that the powerful statistical computational tools that have been so successful in many Bayesian applications can also be applied to frequentist and fiducial inference.
 Alternatively, introducing the interpretation of a fixed target parameter in the context of Bayesian inference can help directly and unambiguously connect the interpretation of parameters to the physical meanings of parameters in physics and other applied scientific domains.
-Furthermore, the CD-based connection among bootstrap sampling and approximate Bayesian computing reinforce the usefulness of developing new artificial sampling methods to address more difficult inference problems that lie beyond the reach of likelihood-based inference and the central limit theorem (and its extensions); cf., \cite{LiuS2018, Luo2020}, among others.
+Furthermore, the CD-based connection among bootstrap sampling and approximate Bayesian computing reinforce the usefulness of developing new sampling methods to address more difficult inference problems that lie beyond the reach of likelihood-based inference and extensions of the central limit theorem \citep[e.g.,][]{LiuS2018, Luo2020}.